Harry Potter's Matthew Lewis Marries Angela Jones

 Matthew also shared a stunning photo of the couple from their special day with his fans.

-The actor's rep revealed in Dec.
+The actor's rep confirmed to E! news in Dec.
 2016 that the couple was engaged to be married.

 "They're both over the moon.
 They got together in July and hit it off straight away," the rep said in a statement at the time.